rulewis/journey-optimizer.en/help/using/consent.md

 ## One-click opt-out {#one-click-opt-out}

-As many customers expect to speed up the process of opting out, you can also add a one-click opt-out link into your email content.
-This link will enable your recipients to quickly unsubscribe from your communications, without being redirected to a landing page where they will need to confirm opting out.
+As many customers look for an easier process to unsubscribe, you can also add a one-click opt-out link into your email content.
+This link will enable your recipients to quickly unsubscribe from your communications, without being redirected to a landing page where they need to confirm opting out.

 Learn how to add an opt-out link to your message content in [this section](message-tracking.md#one-click-opt-out-link).

+Once your message is sent through a [journey](building-journeys/journey.md), if a recipient clicks the opt-out link, he is immediately opted out.

 ## Unsubscribe link in header {#unsubscribe-email}